grechagrecha/rpsls/README.md

 # rpsls
-Rock, paper, scissors, lizard, spok game
+Rock, paper, scissors, lizard, spok game with an implementation of doubly-linked circular list